-- Peptide ID Count: This filter sets the minimum number of tandem spectra identified per group of the given peptide. - Charge between: Only peptides with feature vectors that all fall within this range will be used in protein quantification. - Confidently detected sample: A peptide is more quantifiable when it is detected in more samples.
+- Peptide ID Count: This filter allows the selection of peptides identified in the given number of samples or more in each group. - Charge between: Only peptides with feature vectors that all fall within this range will be used in protein quantification. - Confidently detected sample: A peptide is more quantifiable when it is detected in more samples.
 This filter sets the minimum number of sample(s) per group that the peptide has an abundance value.
 The rule of thumb is to set this value to half the number of samples per group.